Daunte Wright’s shooting death rouses emotion in Brooklyn Center, which put a sympathetic mayor in charge of police

 More than an hour later, officers moved in to separate the protesters into two groups and block access to the police station.
 Several older protesters, including Black Panther members wearing bulletproof vests, tried to maintain calm and implored people not to throw anything at the police line.

-At one point, someone threw a glass bottle at police.
+At one point, someone threw a glass bottle at police, and it shattered at an officer’s feet.
 Police responded with concussion rounds and tear gas.

-At least 40 people were arrested Monday at the Brooklyn Center protests, Minnesota State Patrol Col. Matt Langer said during a late-night news conference.
+At least 40 people were arrested Monday at the Brooklyn Center protests, Minnesota State Patrol Col. Matt Langer said at a late-night news conference.
 Several law enforcement officers suffered minor injuries from debris thrown at them; no injuries of protesters were reported, he said.
 Thirteen people were arrested in Minneapolis.

-Brooklyn Center Mayor Mike Elliott and Minnesota Attorney General Keith Ellison, who is helping organize the prosecution in the Chauvin trial, were among the officials to meet with protesters outside the police station around 10:40 p.m.
+Brooklyn Center Mayor Mike Elliott and Minnesota Attorney General Keith Ellison, who is helping to organize the prosecution in the Chauvin trial, were among the officials to meet with protesters outside the police station around 10:40 p.m.
 Elliott, who earlier in the day said he supported Potter’s removal from the police department, told the protesters that he supports them but pleaded for patience.

 “I know y’all are angry; I’m angry, too.
 I’ve seen this too many times,” Elliott said.
 “But the reason I’m here tonight with y’all is to tell y’all we’re going to get to the bottom of this.
 This officer is going to be held accountable.”